spotify/lingon/README.md

 Take a look at our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License
-Licensed under the MIT license.
+Licensed under the Apache license.

 *Lingon photo by [thriol](https://www.flickr.com/photos/thriol/3873990304/sizes/o/)*